Ruby Amanfu: Collaborations

 In 2014, Amanfu joined Hozier on a six-week US tour and appeared with him on Saturday Night Live.

 She joined friend Reese Witherspoon as a musical guest at the Nashville native's first Draper James store opening party on October 28, 2015.
 She performed alongside Lee Ann Womack to a crowd of A-list Nashville locals, including Faith Hill, Sheryl Crow, Lily Aldridge, Nathan Followill, Jessie Baylin, Kacey Musgraves, singer Cam and Reba McEntire.

 Amanfu performed alongside Norah Jones for select US tour dates in 2016, as well as her own shows and appearances at festivals.

 In 2016, Billboard did a story on Amanfu detailing her contribution to Beyoncé's album, Lemonade.
 Amanfu sings the haunting, operatic vocals on the Jack White-produced track titled "Don't Hurt Yourself."

 In 2018, Amanfu co-wrote two songs on the critically acclaimed project, I Used To Know Her: Part 2, released by multi-Grammy-winning artist, H.E.R.
 The song titles are "Fate" and "Hard Place", the latter of which was performed live on the 61st Grammy Awards in 2019.

 Amanfu's other musical collaborators include John Prine, Brandi Carlile, Dan Wilson, Yola, Ben Folds, KT Tunstall, Bloodshy & Avant, Chris Thile, and Tommy Sims.

-In 2019, Amanfu joined Brandi Carlile and friends in Riviera Maya, Mexico for Girls Just Wanna Weekend music festival.

-In 2020, Ruby co-wrote "A Beautiful Noise" with 7 other female writers - Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Lori McKenna, Hailey Whitters and Linda Perry - and the song was performed by Alicia Keys and Brandi Carlile with the purpose of inspiring American voters to vote in the 2020 Presidential Election.
+In 2019, Amanfu joined Carlile and friends in Riviera Maya, Mexico for Girls Just Wanna Weekend music festival.
+In 2020, Ruby co-wrote "A Beautiful Noise" with 7 other female writers – Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Lori McKenna, Hailey Whitters and Linda Perry – and the song was performed by Keys and Carlile with the purpose of inspiring American voters to vote in the 2020 presidential election.